schi60/apcsa_material/classwork/40_maze/notes.md

 - The 'E' remains the same
 - All visited spots that were not part of the solution are changed to '.'
 - All visited spots that are part of the solution are changed to '@'

-- 2D arrays, Arrays.toString(myTwoDArray) => It does not work as the 1D array.
-You may try it.
-There is another built-in methond you can use to print a 2D array as string.
-Please take a look at the documentation: https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Arrays.html